 PayPal Fundraisers Description, Uses, and Compliance with these Terms

-PayPal Fundraisers is a service offered by PayPal as a platform to you (“Fundraiser Creator”) to create a fundraiser to raise money for yourself or for others in need (“Fundraiser”), and for contributors to a Fundraiser (“Donors”) to contribute funds (“Donations”) to a Fundraiser.
+PayPal Fundraisers is a service offered by PayPal as a platform to you (“Fundraiser Creator”) to create a fundraiser on PayPal Fundraisers to raise money for yourself or to benefit others in need (“Fundraiser”), and for contributors to a Fundraiser (“Donors”) to contribute funds (“Donations”) to a Fundraiser.
 All Fundraisers must comply with these Terms.
 PayPal reserves the right to remove or restrict the creation or publication of any Fundraiser that does not comply with these Terms.

 Creating a PayPal Fundraiser

-When you create a Fundraiser for: (1) yourself, (2) your friends or family, or (3) any businesses, we call that a “Personal or Business Fundraiser.”
+When you create a Fundraiser for yourself or to benefit your friends, family, business or charity you run yourself, we call that a “Personal Fundraiser.”
 When you create a Fundraiser to benefit an eligible charity, we call that a “Fundraiser for Charity.”

-You may create one Personal or Business Fundraiser at a time, but you may create more than one Fundraiser for Charity.
-The maximum amount that may be collected on a Personal or Business Fundraiser is $20,000 USD.
+You may create one Personal Fundraiser at a time, but you may create more than one Fundraiser for Charity.
+The maximum amount that may be collected on a Personal Fundraiser is $25,000 CAD.
 There is no limit on funds that can be raised for a Fundraiser for Charity.
-You must have verified your identity with PayPal and your PayPal account must be in good standing to create any PayPal Fundraiser.
+You must have verified your identity with PayPal and your account with PayPal must be in good standing to create any PayPal Fundraiser.
 Your account with PayPal must remain in good standing throughout the entirety of the Fundraiser.
 Fundraisers may only last up to 30 days.

 Fundraiser Creators shall accurately and honestly describe what the Donations will be used for, and the Fundraiser Creator must use the Donation for the purpose(s) stated in the Fundraiser.
 The Fundraiser Creator is solely responsible for any false, inaccurate, or misleading Fundraiser or Fundraiser Content (defined below), and for any misuse of Donations.

-If you collect Donations on behalf of someone else other than yourself, you agree to deliver all of the Donations to the ultimate beneficiary as soon as possible.
-You agree to provide us with any information we may request and that we deem necessary to verify your compliance with these Terms, including information and/or documentation that proves you have the authority to collect Donations on behalf of a beneficiary and how the Donations will be transferred to the beneficiary.
+If you collect Donations to benefit someone else other than yourself, you agree to deliver all of the Donations to the ultimate beneficiary as soon as possible.
+You agree to provide us with any information we may request and that we deem necessary to verify your compliance with these Terms and applicable law, including information and/or documentation that indicates how the Donations will be transferred to the beneficiary.